 Read the ingredient list.
 Read the nutrition facts, and educate yourself on what things you need to look for on food labels.
 Be very wary of buzz words that you see on the front of the label, because oftentimes they are not regulated food claims and end up making the food sound much healthier than it actually is.

 Something else I like to do if I have the time, is to look at my food and actually imagine the journey that that food went on to get to my plate.
 Where was it grown?
 How did it travel?
 How was it processed?
-It’s really kind of a fun experience and
+It’s really kind of a fun experience and brings about a greater sense of appreciation for your food.

 4. Pay Attention To Your Tummy